famsyy/resp-behav-analysis/README.md

 # resp-behav-analysis
+NOTE:: This code is best viewed by downloading and viewing in R Studio.

 The code contained in this analysis is a combination of different packages and functions from different authors.
 None are obscured and if any aspect of the analysis is used - please cite the respective authors of the packages used when and where appropriate.

 CODE DESCRIPTION